VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 ## 5. Discussion

-An additional possiblity would have been to import the data from the referenced real-state portal and include it in our dataframe, using it from the beginning to create our clusters instead of just to make a final decision among the last candidates.
-This approach was not followed because the real-state portal does not provide the date in an appropriate format -there was no possiblity to download the data in a file.
+An additional possibility would have been to import the data from the referenced real-state portal and include it in our dataframe, using it from the beginning to create our clusters instead of just to make a final decision among the last candidates.
+This approach was not followed because the real-state portal does not provide the date in an appropriate format -there was no possibility to download the data in a file.
 Nevertheless, we believe that the obtained clusters already reflect four areas with different average rental prices, thanks to the analysis of the businesses -with cluster 0 having the lowest rental prices and cluster 1 the highest.

 It is also worth mentioning, that our selection of the appropriate cluster is closely related to the type of swimming pool that we are planning to build.
 That is, a swimming pool where office workers could go before, after or in a work break.